 Club Sports teams regularly participate in scheduled practices, may employ part-time coaches and compete against other schools across Oregon, the Pacific Northwest and the nation.
 Intramural teams are comprised of students, faculty, staff and partners compete against other WOU IM teams.
 IM teams typically do not have coaches or regularly scheduled practices.

 Club Sports are managed and run by the participants themselves, including adherence to league or national organization rules, coach selection, travel, fundraising, scheduling, practices and participant development.
 Club Sports bridge the gap between Intramurals and Intercollegiate Athletics.
 Intercollegiate Athletics adhere to the NCAA Division II guidelines, policies, regulations and are managed by WOU coaches and trainers.

 Lake Larsen Chris Davis Leslie Carrasco Nash Idler Emma Anderson Michal Kammerer

 ► Tier I

 Club Sports in Tier I develop and display athletic ability in the context of competition.
-A Club Sport in Tier I must be a registered student club with the Campus Recreation Department and recognized by the Club Sports Council (CSC).
+A Club Sport in Tier I must be a registered student club with the Campus Recreation Department.

 ► Tier II